abhik-b/college-enquiry-chatbot/Explanation.md

 Then I create bag of words for each pattern in xy array & append it to X-Train dataset.
 Similarly I get index of the associated tag (for any pattern in xy array) in tags array & append it to Y-Train.
 Then convert both the trains to numpy arrays.

-Next I created a ChatDataSet class derving the Dataset Module from `torch.utils.data`.
-Here x_data & y_data is assigned
+Next I created a ChatDataSet class deriving the Dataset Module from `torch.utils.data`.
+Here x_data & y_data is assigned & some minor utilites done.

+The the dataset is loaded using dataloader,batch size is given 8 .Batch sizes are the data samples that will be used to train.
+For example I have 400 samples of data for training & I set batch_size = 8 then first 8 data samples (i.e from 1 to 8 ) will be used to train.
+Then again next 8 data samples (i.e from 9 to 16) will be used to train.
+Simliarly all 400 data samples will be trained by training 8 samples at once.Shuffle is set to true which means dataset will be shuffled.

 ## Predict Intention

 ## Create REST api